 - .1 Setup the complete automation system in the Contractor's facility, in a manner to allow for the complete and expeditious testing of the system and associated programming. - .2 Provide simulation software to allow for straightforward expeditious testing of the software.
-Minimum requirements for the system include: - .1 Will read outputs from PLC and write inputs into PLC. - .2 Will provide clear buttons and indicators on graphics screens with descriptive names for manual simulation of all I/O points. - .3 I/O point control organized in a clear manner by process, as per the P&IDs. - .4 Scripting to simulate the complete process, including but not limited to: - .1 Motor run status. - .2 Response to analog signals. - .3 Flowmeter flow. - .4 Damper positions. - .5 HVAC temperatures. - .5 Provide means to override script response to allow for abnormal operation testing. - .6 Display interface points to the DCS. - .7 Software Package: Wonderware InTouch or approved equal in accordance with B6. - .3 Simulation software application files to be turned over with the closeout submittals.
+Minimum requirements include: - .1 Will read outputs from PLC and write inputs into PLC. - .2 Will provide clear buttons and indicators on graphics screens with descriptive names for manual simulation of all I/O points. - .3 I/O point control organized in a clear manner by process, as per the P&IDs. - .4 Scripting to simulate the complete process, including but not limited to: - .1 Motor run status. - .2 Response to analog signals. - .3 Flowmeter flow. - .4 Damper positions. - .5 HVAC temperatures. - .5 Provide means to override script response to allow for abnormal operation testing. - .6 Software Package: Vijeo Designer. - .3 Simulation software application files to be turned over with the closeout submittals.
 Note that a licence to run the simulation files is not necessarily required. - .4 In the event that the simulation software is not deemed to be sufficient by the Contract Administrator, the Contract Administrator may cancel the FAT, and the Contractor must reschedule after completing the simulation software.
-No extension will be given to the overall schedule.
+No extension to the overall schedule.